alexferrer17/Haskell-Blog/Entry5.md

 #syntax of Lambda Calculus

 We are going to learn how to build our first programming language.
 It's going to be called lambda calculus.
 Why would anybody want to do that you might ask?
-Seems like a bunch, but actually easy with everything that we have learned so far.
-Partly because lambda calculus a mathematical way to express computations based on abstraction and substitution.
+Seems like a bunch, but actually it's easy with everything that we have learned so far.
+Partly because lambda calculus is a mathematical way to express computations based on abstraction and substitution.

 Lambda Calculus can even simulate the Turning Machine!